UniversalDependencies/docs/_hy/index.md

 * Objects defined in the Armenain grammar may be bare noun phrases in nominative or dative (as direct objects or “voice objects”) and in dative, ablative, instrumental or locative, or adpositional phrases mainly in dative (as indirect / “objects of nature” or adpositional objects).
   For the purpose of UD the objects are divided to core objects, labeled [obj]() or [iobj]().
   Oblique objects are labeled [obl]().
   * Bare nominative and dative objects are considered core.
-Note, that dative noun phrases with benefactive or possessive role, where the dative could be interpreted as the recipient, are also considered core.
+Verbs that subcategorize for a single dative object are also considered core.
 Example: _մոտենում էր քաղաքին_ “He was approaching the city.”
-I.e. they are treated as verbs subcategorize for a single dative object or verbr of giving (or similar).
-Example: _գլուխը հենել էր ժայռին_ “He was leaning his head against the rock.”
   * All adpositional objects are considered oblique.
   * Nominative objects of some verbs alternate with finite clausal complements, which are labeled [ccomp]().
   * If a verb subcategorizes for the infinitive (e.g. modal verbs or verbs of control), the infinitival complement is labeled [xcomp]().